Shorts screening & performance, Friday, March 20, 2009, 7:30 pm

 Dancing by Philippe Lbehar and Christina Towle

-Music composed by David Mathias
+Music Composed by David Mathias

 With our sensory organs we hone in on those who surround us, like a camera zooming in on its subject; from the blur of anonymous faces emerges the physical and personal allure of certain individuals.
 Through these antennas we contact one another, choosing either to create a rapport of intimacy, or to separate ourselves as though within a bubble that surrounds and protects us.
 The duet, "Head2Head," is inspired by this moment of choice.